mlitola/robotWorkshop/README.md

 Material for Robot framework workshop

 ## Prerequisite(s)
-In order to use robot framework you have to have python pip installed (and homebre for macos users).
-After that install the following:
+In order to use robot framework you have to have python pip installed (and homebrew for macos users).
+Then install the following:

 ### Install Robot Framework
 To install robot framework use command line: